Sucrose (oral) for procedural pain management in infants

 Documentation

-Oral sucrose administration requires documentation to prevent exceeding the maximum recommended dose in 24 hours.
-The following staff: Nursing, Medical, Allied Health, Technicians and Pathologists may order sucrose at RCH.
+The following staff: Nursing, Medical, approved Allied Health, Technicians and Pathologists may order sucrose at RCH.
 Documentation of pain scores prior to and following administration of oral sucrose is recommended to evaluate effectiveness.

 • Document oral sucrose percentage (RCH supplied 33%), patient group e.g. 0-1 month, dose given and the indication (procedure)

-• Allied Health, Technicians and Pathology Collectors document oral sucrose administration with a RN if available.
-If an RN is not available oral sucrose administration is documented on the outpatient request slip which is then scanned into the EMR
+• In an outpatient setting approved Allied Health, Technicians and Pathology Collectors document oral sucrose administration with a RN if available.
+If an RN is not available oral sucrose administration is documented on the outpatient request slip which is then scanned into the EMR.

 Storage and Availability

-• RCH staff administering oral sucrose for procedural pain management are required to ensure that parents understand the rationale for this intervention.
+• RCH staff administering oral sucrose for procedural pain management are required to ensure that parents and caregivers understand the rationale for this intervention.

-• RCH staff are advised to follow the recommendations of providing supportive measures and breastfeeding, which supports parental contact and inclusion.
+• RCH staff are advised to follow the recommendations of providing supportive measures and breastfeeding/ skin-to-skin care, which supports parental and caregiver contact and inclusion.

-• RCH staff are to advise parents that oral sucrose is not appropriate for comforting infants and that it is not recommended for use at home.
+• RCH staff are to advise parents that oral sucrose is not appropriate for comforting infants other than for procedural pain in a hospital environment.

 Companion Documents